 Students who arrive after 8:20 a.m. are tardy.
 They must report to the office and check in immediately upon arrival, the office staff will give the student a late pass indicating the reason for the tardy.
-Excused tardies must be by written note or the parent accompanying the child to school.
+Excused tardies must be verified by a phone call to the office by the parent, a written note, or the parent accompanying the child to school.
 Unexcused or excessive tardies will result in the student being required to make up the time and assignments missed.